Zequez/logseq-vault/pages/Software.md

-- A tool designed to be using inside a digital device.
+- A digital tool designed to be used inside a digital device.
+- In comparison to physical tools,